GPTCLEANUP AI

 Ganglish is a blend of "English" and "Gurmukhi/Punjabi" (or more broadly, South Asian languages), often written in Roman script.
 It mixes English words with Punjabi (or Hindi/Urdu) words and expressions, and is used in casual conversation, social media, and messaging.
 There is no formal standard; usage varies by community and context.
 A Ganglish translator tries to produce text that reflects this mix—adding or substituting words and phrases that evoke Ganglish style.

-How to Use a Ganglish Translator
+How the Ganglish Translator Works

 Open the Ganglish translator, type or paste your English text into the input box, and click Translate or Convert.
 The tool returns a Ganglish-style version.
 Copy the result for use in messages, captions, or social posts.
 Results may vary by tool and are best treated as informal and fun rather than exact translation.